lcooke238/cs262/pset2/documentation/ledger.md

     - 3 machines minimum/required --> can all be run on a single machine
     - sockets give you an automatic queue?

+## Design
+In writing out the design for a single machine in this mock distributed system, I ran into some initial trouble with how to initially connect all of the different machines.
+Here are some options I am considering:
+    1. create communications server: initialize a server to handle all message sending between clients.
+On startup in experimental pipeline, have the machines connect to a set server as clients.
+    2. direct socketing: have each client function as a server and a client.
+Here, machine initialization would require each machine to setup its own server.
+Then, after initialization, we would have to connect to all servers and each server would only handle messages for its respective machine.
+Simply based on my familiarity with the first option from the first assignment, I am leaning more towards option 1.

+To communicate these messages between clients over the wire, we would need to either setup a custom wire protocol for this assignment or use gRPC to define an encoding.
+Both will be simpler than the last assignment, as we only have a single type of message to deal with and a single type of input message to handle.

+## Errors